U.S. Capitol building

 Jamison KoehlerDUI and Driving Offenses, Opinions/Cases

-Driving without a license has long been a strict liability offense in D.C.
+Driving without a license has long been a strict liability criminal offense in D.C.
 That is, in order to secure a conviction for this offense, the government need only prove that you didn’t have a driver’s license at the time you were driving.
-It does not need to prove any type of criminal intent or guilty knowledge; in this case, that …
+It does not need to prove any type of criminal intent or guilty knowledge; in this case, …

 D.C. skyline